sharetribe/flex-sdk-js/docs/try-it-in-command-line.md

 # Try it in command-line!

-The SDK ships with a command-line REPL that can be used to try out the SDK with real results from the API
+The SDK ships with a command-line REPL that can be used to try out the SDK.

-To start the REPL, go to the SDK repository directory and type:
+To start the REPL, go to the directory where you cloned the SDK Git repository and type:

 ```
 $ yarn run repl
 ```

-You can try for example copy-pasting the following commands to the REPL:
+Then copy-paste the following commands to the REPL:

 Set your clientId: